 70-year-old worker crushed by concrete pipe in Machesney Park

 MACHESNEY PARK, Ill.
-(WIFR) - A 70-year-old man is dead Tuesday after authorities say he was crushed onsite during road work in Machesney Park.
+(WIFR) - A 70-year-old man dies Tuesday after authorities say he was crushed onsite during road work in Machesney Park.

 The man’s identity has not been released at this time.

-The Winnebago County Sheriff’s Office reports they are working on an investigation into the death.
+The Winnebago County Sheriff’s Office reports they are working with OSHA on an investigation into the death.

 Copyright 2023 WIFR.
 All rights reserved.